jpetkau/genrc/README.md

   to allow weak pointers to its `RcBox` types, so it cannot replace `new_cyclic` as in the graph example above.

-* The implementation in `genrc` is generic over whether the pointer is unique or not (`RcBox<T>` is `Rc<T, true>`).
+* The implementation in genrcc` is generic over whether the pointer is unique or not (`RcBox<T>` is `Rc<T, true>`).
 This allows writing code generic over the uniqueness of the pointer, which may be useful for initialization (like the graph-creating example above, where the